SAP-archive/sample-yaas-docs-repository/README.md

 Use the templates to develop your documentation in the YaaS style.
 See the the Dev Portal topic **Tools & Resources** > **Documentation Guidelines** for writing guidelines and Style & Standard requirements.

 ## License
-By using the templates in this repository, you agree to the terms and conditions of the licensing agreeement.
+By using the templates in this repository, you agree to the terms and conditions of the licensing agreement.
 View the LICENSE file in the root of this repository for more information.

 ## Defects and Feedback